Impensiore caritate

-Pope Pius reviews the great Czechoslovakian saints as shining examples of faith and loyalty, the Saints, Saint Adalbert, Saints Cyril and Saint Methodius, and Saint Wenceslas.
+Pope Pius reviews the great Czechoslovak saints as shining examples of faith and loyalty, the Saints, Saint Adalbert, Saints Cyril and Saint Methodius, and Saint Wenceslaus.
 He asks for prayers for their intercessions and to the Virgin Mary.
 May all these prayers give back the full freedom of religion, a freedom which the Church uses to further understanding and progress.
 May all those now in concentration camps, be allowed to return to their homes and families.
 May freedom and inner peace and justice return to the whole nation.
 He, the Pope suffers with them every day.
 But these trials and pains are accepted by God our Father, who transforms them into a large stream of abundant blessings.
 The letter closes with the Apostolic blessings to all especially those who suffer persecution for justice.